 As money gets tight, it might be a good idea to conduct an audit of all your direct debits across your accounts.
 You may find subscriptions you had no idea you were still paying for, like an old gym membership or insurance on a past property.

 Similarly, in times like these, it’s also worth asking yourself which subscriptions are essential, and whether or not you really need them.
 Taking the time to re-evaluate your subscriptions may go a long way in helping to lessen the steady drip of money leaving your account monthly.

 There’s no denying that the cost-of-living crisis is placing a great pressure on families across the UK.
 These saving tips are aimed at reducing your monthly bills but are not meant to be a magic fix.

 If you’re struggling to pay for your household bills, and think you may get into financial difficulty, it’s important you contact your supplier as soon as possible.
 This is an important first step in creating a plan for managing your bills, and your supplier must help you come to some kind of solution.
 If you don’t contact your supplier to negotiate, they may threaten to disconnect your services.

-The UK government has also introduced a package of support to help households with the rising energy bills – you can find out more about this package here.
+The UK government has also introduced a package of support to help households with the rising energy bills.

-Citizens Advice also has a great guide on the grants and benefits you can claim to help you pay your energy bills, available here.
+Citizens Advice also has a great guide on the grants and benefits you can claim to help you pay your energy bills.